Whenever I talk about blogging to someone they always give me a weird face.

 I’ll admit though that blogging isn’t easy.

+I’m not here to tell you that when you start a blog you get to sit down, start writing, and magical things happen.
 It takes time to understand who you’re talking to but once you figure out that person and they discover you, then magical things will happen.

 Why Blogging Is Important